Hadasss/marvel-mayhem/README.md

 So that I can watch the big screen version of my favirite books.

 ## Acceptance Criteria
-Given a dashboard with input fiels to search for book and movie titles
+Given a dashboard with input field to search for book and movie titles

+*1/30/22: added basic HTML Layout with input field to supply search criteria for API's

 When I search for a title